minhhoit/yacms/docs/content-architecture.rst

 =======================================

-Sometimes you might need to use regular Django applications within your site, that fall outside of Mezzanine's page structure.
-Of course this is fine since Mezzanine is just Django - you can simply add the app's urlpatterns to your project's ``urls.py`` module like a regular Django project.
+Sometimes you might need to use regular Django applications within your site, that fall outside of Yacms's page structure.
+Of course this is fine since Yacms is just Django - you can simply add the app's urlpatterns to your project's ``urls.py`` module like a regular Django project.

-A common requirement however is for pages in Mezzanine's navigation to point to the urlpatterns for these regular Django apps.
+A common requirement however is for pages in Yacms's navigation to point to the urlpatterns for these regular Django apps.
 Implementing this simply requires creating a page in the admin, with a URL matching a pattern used by the application.
 With that in place, the template rendered by the application's view will have a ``page`` variable in its context, that contains the current page object that was created with the same URL.
-This allows Mezzanine to mark the ``page`` instance as active in the navigation, and to generate breadcrumbs for the ``page`` instance as well.
+This allows Yacms to mark the ``page`` instance as active in the navigation, and to generate breadcrumbs for the ``page`` instance as well.

-An example of this setup is Mezzanine's blog application, which does not use :class:`.Page` content types, and is just a regular Django app.
+An example of this setup is Yacms's blog application, which does not use :class:`.Page` content types, and is just a regular Django app.